Cloth Diapers really are cheaper, just click here for the math. But that doesn’t mean they can’t get pricy.

 These ways to cloth diaper a baby are so cheap, that they can fit into almost any budget, so keep reading.

-“China cheepies” is a term that sounds off-putting the first time you hear it, but is actually used in the cloth diaper community to describe the inexpensive and usually lower-quality pocket diapers sold directly from China.
+“China cheapies” is a term that sounds off-putting the first time you hear it, but is actually used in the cloth diaper community to describe the inexpensive and lower-quality pocket diapers sold directly from China.
 Mainly, the term refers to the price and lack of manufacturing regulations placed on made-in-China products.

-When doing your research, don’t get sucked into “flash sales” and “group buys”.
-Counterfeit China cheepie diapers like MG Baby Diapers (you can read our review of MG Baby Cloth Diapers here to get an idea how bad they are) have made the rounds on sites like Zulily and others, using these sales and group buys to pressure budget shoppers into giving them a chance.

-If it sounds too good to be true, and if you can’t find the diaper elsewhere online, assume it’s a counterfeit and either move on, or purchase knowing you could be wasting your money on a diaper that will leak, fit funny, or come apart quickly.
+If it sounds too good to be true, and if you can’t find the diaper brand elsewhere online, assume it’s a counterfeit and either move on, or purchase knowing you could be wasting your money on a diaper that will leak, fit funny, or come apart quickly.

 How Much Cheaper Are They?

 As mentioned above, AlvaBaby is a trusted China cheapie brand, in fact it might be the most well-known of all the discount diaper brands, which is why I am confident calling it out here as a reliable diaper.
 As you can see when comparing the price of an AlvaBaby pocket diaper to a premium North American pocket diaper, like Thirsties, there is a vast price difference.

 Here are their current listings on Amazon.
 Notice the difference in price between a single Thirsties diaper and a 6-pack of Alva’s (AlvaBaby doesn’t sell single diapers on Amazon any longer):